Secodis/TSS-WEB/Controls/Security-wthin-SDLC.md

 Security findings with a criticality >= [HIGH] (or CVSS[^2] v3 Score >= 7.0) MUST be sufficiently mitigated before a new application release is allowed to go live:

+1. **Risk Acceptance:**
-1. In case this is not possible, the relevant risk MUST be accepted by the respective management function (e.g. project lead).
-For applications with ***assurance class >= [HIGH]***, this risk acceptance MUST be formally documented (e.g. as a Jira ticket).
+   If mitigation is not possible, the relevant risk must be accepted by the respective management function (e.g., project lead).
+For applications with an assurance class of [HIGH] or greater, this risk acceptance must be formally documented (e.g., as a Jira ticket).

+2. **Finding Verification:**
-2. In addition, security findings with criticality >= [MEDIUM] (or CVSS v3 Score >= 5.0) SHOULD NOT go live without proper verification.
+   Security findings with criticality ratings of [MEDIUM] or greater (or a CVSS v3 Score of 5.0 or higher) should not go live without proper verification.

+3. **Reassessment of Tool Findings:**
-3. Teams MAY reassess tool findings.
-For instance, they may refine a CVSS Base Score by evaluating its CVSS Environmental Score and thereby taking aspects like its classification or accessibility into account.
-When a rating/score is refined the respected reason (e.g. CVSS vector) MUST be documented.
+   Teams may reassess tool findings.
+For example, they can refine a CVSS Base Score by evaluating its CVSS Environmental Score, taking aspects such as classification or accessibility into account.
+When a rating/score is refined, the rationale (e.g., CVSS vector) must be documented.

+4. **Retesting After Remediation:**
-4. Identified vulnerabilities MUST be retested after remediation to verify that countermeasures have been implemented correctly.
+   Identified vulnerabilities must be retested after remediation to verify that countermeasures have been implemented correctly.

+5. **Approval of Exceptions:**
-5. For ***assurance class >= [HIGH]***: Exceptions (such as temporary workarounds) MUST be approved by the IT security function.
+   For applications with an assurance class of [HIGH] or greater, exceptions (such as temporary workarounds) must be approved by the IT security function.

 ## 8. Security Documentation